Citizenship and Naturalization

 If my spouse and I are in a same-sex marriage, can my immigrant spouse still become an LPR?

 Yes, as of July 1, 2013, immigration visa petitions filed on behalf of a same-sex spouse are reviewed in the same manner as those filed on behalf of an opposite-sex spouse.
 As long as all other immigration requirements are met, same-sex spouses are allowed the same immigration benefits as the opposite-sex spouses of U.S. citizens.
-Lazaro Salazar Law recently had one of the first such cases approved by Fresno USCIS.
+Lazaro Salazar Law has had MANY such cases approved by USCIS.

 What if I filed a petition for my Spouse when I was an LPR, but now I am a U.S. citizen?